LinkIdol/crypto-girl-collection/README.md

 **US citizens only**: You can buy ETH in MetaMask.
 ETH is a digital currency that makes it possible for our games to run.

 **For others**: You will need to buy ETH from the exchange and then transfer ETH from your exchange wallet to your MetaMask wallet.
-Unfortunately, you can not just use the trading account to play with CryptoHero.
+Unfortunately, you can not just use the trading account to play with CryptoGirl.

 ### 4.Add ETH to MetaMask